-- Reference Number: HEY-179/2021
+- Reference Number: HEY179/2025

 - Departments: Ophthalmology Department

-- Last Updated: 16 September 2021
+- Last Updated: 31 March 2025

 Introduction

 This leaflet has been produced to provide you with general information about your condition.
-Most of your questions should be answered by this leaflet but it is not intended to replace the discussion between you and the healthcare team it may act as a starting point for discussion.
-If after reading this leaflet you have any concerns or require any further explanations, please discuss this with a member of the healthcare team.
+Most of your questions should be answered by this leaflet but it is not intended to replace the discussion between you and healthcare team, but may act as a starting point for discussion.

-What is a macular hole?
+What is a Macular Hole?

 The inner lining of the back of the eye is called the retina; it functions much like the film in a camera and transmits light signals to the brain.
-The most sensitive part of the retina is its centre and this is called the macula.
+The most sensitive part of the retina is at its centre and is called the macula.

-In the majority of people, if their vitreous shrinks, it does not cause any problems and there is no damage to their vision.
+In the majority of people, if the vitreous shrinks, it does not cause any problems and there is no damage to the vision.
 For patients who have developed a macular hole as a result of their vitreous shrinking, they may notice a number of symptoms.
 You will be aware of a defect or dark spot in the centre of your vision and may also be aware of reduced near and distance vision.
 You may also experience some distortion of straight lines and a loss of your central vision, where letters from a page of writing can seem to disappear.

 It is important to realise that this condition is not the same as age related macular degeneration.